galazwoj/pcmos386v501/README.md

 * Microsoft MASM 5.1
 * Microsoft C 5.1
 * Borland make (tested with make from Borland C++ 4.5)
-* Borland tlib as some versions of Microsoft lib does not work under Windows Vista
+* Borland tlib as some versions of Microsoft lib does not work under Windows Vista or later versions of Windows

 Goals
 * No dependence on Borland C                 		(now exists only because make and tlib are used in some places)
 * No dependence on Turbo Pascal 3.x 			(dependency removed)
 * No dependence on Aztec C 5.2  			(this is for modem.exe, not sure if anyone still uses that)
-* Reverse engineer source code of the rsa lib
+* Reverse engineer source code of the rsa lib 		(done)
 * Clean the source tree from duplicate or unused files